 Renewable Energy is a Sustainable Energy Source

 Renewable Energy are the forms of alternative energy that are being constantly renewed by the natural processes of the Earth, such as the sunlight from the sun or the wind from the air, and are therefore environmentally friendly.
-Renewable energy has been used as a clean, renewable, and affordable energy source in one way or another for thousands of years.
+Is renewable energy a sustainable energy source, it has to be as it has been used as a clean, renewable, and affordable energy source in one way or another for thousands of years.
 While the world needs to replace fossil fuels with alternatives that are replenishable, all energy resources, even renewable energy sources, are limited.

 Renewable energy supplies are definitely the direction we want to move towards in the future, but the cost and reliability of renewables will limit how quickly they will grow.
 Wind and solar photovoltaic power generation have the most potential for growth since the cost of generating green electricity using these devices has decreased a lot in the past couple of decades.
 However, the variability in weather conditions, geography and energy demand usually means that some type of energy storage is needed to ensure a constant supply.